matthewdardet/example-blog-jekyll/posts/01-Intro.md

 | One Lagged Cycle Predictor     |   226  |  312  |
 | Two Lagged Cycle Predictors    |   247  |  291  |

 These predictions are quite a bit different than those obtained from Norpoth's electoral cycle model.
 Why might that be?

+Well, for one, the weights (coefficients) multiplying the lagged vote share variables will be different due to the fact that they were estimated directly from the data and come from a longer time period.
+We may or may not want to use all possible years in our prediction models (more on this later).

-Well, for one the utility of including an intercept in these models is somewhat suspect; for example, if the vote for the GOP candidate in a state is 0 in 2020, we might reasonable expect the vote for the GOP candidate in a state in 2024 to be 0 as well.
+Second, the utility of including an intercept in these models is somewhat dubious; for example, if the vote for the GOP candidate in a state is 0 in 2020, we might reasonable expect the vote for the GOP candidate in a state in 2024 to be 0 as well.
 Including an intercept estimated from a model that pools states together may result in dramatically different predictions than models that only estimate 2024 vote using a weigthed sum of 2020 and 2016 votes.

+For our final introductory prediction techinque will use the two lagged cycle prediction model without an intercept and estimated separately for each state.
+This model predicts `287 EV` for Harris and `251 EV` for Trump in November.
+Interestingly, this model only differs in terms of final prediction with respect to one swing state, Arizona, compared to Norpoth's model.
+My state-level model predicts a Harris victory in Arizona.

 ![](../figures/PV2024_OLS_forecast.png)